Tommy's PregnancyHub

 Can I cut down instead of stopping altogether?

-Giving up smoking completely will give you the best chance of a healthy pregnancy and will reduce the likelihood of harm to your baby.
+Giving up smoking completely will give you the best chance of a healthy pregnancy.
+This will reduce the likelihood of harm to your baby.

 Even low levels of smoking can make getting pregnant more difficult and is harmful to your pregnancy.
-For example, smoking 1-5 cigarettes a day makes an ectopic pregnancy more likely.
-Smoking fewer cigarettes does nothing to bring down the risk of premature birth or low birth-weight.
+For example, smoking 1 to 4 cigarettes a day makes an ectopic pregnancy more likely.
+Every cigarette you smoke stops your baby getting oxygen and makes their heart beat faster.

 How do I stop smoking?